Skip to main content

 Overview

-Ethereum development environments like Truffle and Hardhat make it easier to work with smart contracts and Ethereum nodes.
+Ethereum development environments such as Hardhat make it easier to work with smart contracts and Ethereum nodes.
 They provide a set of tools to seamlessly write, test, and deploy smart contracts.
-In this guide, we’ll create a hello world smart contract and deploy it using hardhat via QuickNode.
+In this guide, we’ll create a Hello World smart contract and deploy it on the Sepolia testnet using Hardhat and QuickNode.

 What is Hardhat?

-First, create a new project directory and cd into it.
+First, create a new project directory and navigate into it.
 Feel free to use your own names here instead:

 mkdir HardhatTutorial